Cache and retrieve structured LLM extractions with CortexDB and Instructor.

 )

-# Use examples to build a few-shot prompt
+# Use the result to build a few-shot prompt

 "role": "assistant",